data-solution-automation-engine/DIRECT/DIRECT_Documentation/DIRECT_documentation.md

 ## Positioning of DIRECT
 The position of the Staging Layer in the overall architecture is:

 ![Positioning](/DIRECT_Documentation/Images/Direct_Documentation_Figure1_Positioning.png)

 # Concepts

-##Elements of process information
+## Elements of process information

-While the physical components involved in the end-to-end ETL process can vary in scope and can employ a range of technologies, the OMD framework provides a logical layer of abstraction so that a consistent view of the workflow can be visualised, maintained and reported.
+While the physical components involved in the end-to-end ETL process can vary in scope and can employ a range of technologies, the framework provides a logical layer of abstraction so that a consistent view of the workflow can be visualised, maintained and reported.

-At the core of the OMD Framework is a logical model for describing units of work.
+At the core of the framework is a logical model for describing units of work.
 All ETL processes executing within the Data Warehouse environment conform to this basic two-level hierarchy.
 * Batch – contains a group of executable elements.
 This group typically applies to a single Layer and single Area but not necessarily so.
 A Batch can be defined to fit any purpose by organising any available Module.
 * Module – the smallest executable unit.
 By definition of the structuring of ETL processes, a Module may only apply to a single Area of the Outline Architecture.
 In order to simplify the association of logical units of work and their physical counterparts the physical component model also conforms to a simple two level hierarchy.